 Pakistan's jute industry has virtually collapsed, prices are soaring and the national economy is in serious trouble.

-Pakistan's jute industry has virtually collapsed, prices are soaring and the national economy is in serious trouble.
+Background: Pakistan's jute industry has virtually collapsed, prices are soaring and the national economy is in serious trouble.
 The jute fields of East Pakistan are largely unharvested and the mills are only just beginning to regain their labour force--most of the workers fled when the civil war flared up in March.

 Jute comprises more than 55 per cent of Pakistan's entire export revenue, and all of the annual crop is grown and processed in East Pakistan.
 Jute is of world-wide and varied use in all forms of industry, agriculture, and commerce.
 Most jute is made into fabrics--usually either burlap or sacking.
 A lighter fabric is also widely used for packing, cable insulation, and plastering.